vrann/m2graphql/README.md

 5. Supports Magento 2 API authentication model and exposes just the data client authorized to see
 6. Supports flexible deprecation model informing clients on usage of deprecated fields

-## Intent of this Repo
+## Purpose and Intent of this Repo

 Investigate GraphQL API and come up with the best design for the M2 GraphQL schema.
-Use *playground*, experiment and share hat you liked!
+Use **playground**, experiment and share hat you liked!
 Feedback and ides are welcome.

 ## Installation